realworldocaml/book/book/files-modules-and-programs/README.md

 ### Prefer local opens

-If you do need to do an open, it's better to do a *local open*.
+If you do need to do an `open`, it's better to do a *local open*.
 There are two syntaxes for local opens.
 For example, you can write: [local opens]{.idx}